deepesh259nitk/WeatherAPI/README.md

 ## Deployment

-Simple Xcode Run using iOS simlutors on iPhones only.
+Simple Xcode Run using iOS simulators on iPhones only.

 ## Built With
 Xcode 8.3.1